luiscielak/sqdesignlabs/_pages/case-study-mss.md

 The new app is a great way for customers and technicians to share progress and document a move.

 - Automatic notifications from the dispatcher are a great experience improvement
-- Fully adopted by the client's customers, improving dispatching admin overhead significantly
+- Fully adopted by the client's customers, improving dispatching administrative overhead significantly
 - Very positive customer feedback, a five-star AppStore rating

+The app was fully adopted by the client's partners, techs and customer satisfaction improved, and we received a 5-star rating in the app store.

 ![Outcome](https://user-images.githubusercontent.com/349454/192396234-2d78dee4-6030-486a-9cf6-4c20a0c76783.jpg)